rjkviegas/course/apprenticeship_starting_pack/self_directed_learning/resources/reflective_learning.md

 Reflective learning is a skill to practice and improve - the quicker it's improved, the quicker you'll succeed at learning what you aim for.
 To support your learning **check-in with a coach** during coaching hours **as often as you need** to feel like you're managing these responsibilities.

 ## Reflective Questions
 Here are some questions to ask yourself - a coach will pose them to a learner - so **read and reflect** on your answers to them, or **discuss them with a coach**.
-There are some more useful resources in this [goals](https://github.com/makersacademy/course/tree/master/goals) directory.

 ### Goals
 - What are you learning at the moment and why is it important?